Get insider access

 Outdoors

-The Bose SoundLink Flex is a small portable Bluetooth speaker that's meant to be brought with you on the go.
+The Bose SoundLink Flex is a small portable Bluetooth speaker that can accompany you everywhere from house parties to picnics.
 Its IP67 rating certifies it to be fully dust-tight and immersible in up to a meter of water for 30 minutes, meaning you can bring it outdoors without issue.
 Wherever you go, its PositionIQ technology adjusts the speaker's audio reproduction to meet the unique acoustics of your space.

 Our Verdict